Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Math/kspline.md

 `"linearsolve"` (or `"solvelinear"`)

 Maps between a set of non-uniform positions and a set of values.
-The [kspline](kspline.html "Returns an interpolated value along a curve defined by a basis and key/position pairs.") function does this mapping implicitly.
+The [kspline](kspline.html) () ("Returns an interpolated value along a curve defined by a basis and key/position pairs.") function does this mapping implicitly.

 ```c
 tk = spline("linearsolve", t, k0, k1, k2, k3, ...);